apify/apify-cli/README.md

 DESCRIPTION
   The command creates a ZIP with files of the actor from the current directory, uploads it to the Apify platform and builds it.
-The act settings are read from the "apify.json" file in the current directory, but they can be overridden using command-line options.
+The actor settings are read from the "apify.json" file in the current directory, but they can be overridden using command-line options.